 In addition, all the meal kits seem to offer credits.
 For reasons I don’t understand, I have a credit of $41.07 for Home Chef after doing nothing but redeeming the Groupon and getting that first delivery.

 Most also give you a credit if you refer a friend.
-Full disclosure: The following codes are for my account, so if you sign up with one of those, I will get a credit.
-(Thanks!)
-If you have friends who use these meal kits, ask them for a code instead of using mine!
+Full disclosure: If you have friends who use these meal kits, ask them for a code instead of using mine!

 There are some other discounts available: